Godisstrut/SvelteSnyggingar/README.md

 3. Install dependencies: npm install

+4. Create a .env file in my-app that holds the API keys

-4. Run the program with the development server: npm run dev
+5. Run the program with the development server: npm run dev

-5. Open your browser and go to 'http://localhost:5173' or simply click the link provided in the terminal
+6. Open your browser and go to 'http://localhost:5173' or simply click the link provided in the terminal